 |May 4, 2019||Apr 5, 2019||Apr 19, 2019||May 23, 2019|

 |Jun 1, 2019||May 3, 2019||May 17, 2019||Jun 20, 2019|

 The test dates are the anticipated dates provided by the College Board, and the registration and score release dates are our estimations.
 Even though all the dates are likely to be correct, because the test dates are provided by the College Board, those dates may be somewhat more reliable.

 You can use these dates to help determine when you'll take your SAT Subject Tests.
 If you know your available options, you can select the date that works best with your schedule.
-Also, you can factor in the specific tests you're taking and the amount of time you need to prepare for the them.
+Also, you can factor in the specific tests you're taking and the time you need to prepare for them.